AviatrixSystems/Docs/HowTos/GeoVPN.rst

 5. (Optional) Setup Stateful Firewall rules at VPC

-   Go to VPC/VNet -> Security Policies to add any policies for each VPC.
+   Go to Gateway, select a Gateway, click Edit.
+Click Security Policies to add any policies for each VPC.

 6. The above steps complete the network infrastructure setup.

 7. Add Users and Profiles

    a.
-Go to VPCs -> VPN Access -> Profiles to create as many profiles as
+Go to OpenVPN ->  Profiles to create as many profiles as
       you please.
 The target field can be FQDN (DNS names or fully qualified domain name).

    b.
-Go to VPCs -> VPN Access -> Users to add as many user as you
+Go to OpenVPN -> VPN Users to add as many user as you
       please.

       i.
 When Geo VPN is enabled, VPC ID association is no longer